 I inched toward the windows, smudged from the inside with fingerprints.
 Some of the tables hadn’t been cleared, which came as no surprise.
-Staff working on the thirty-first of December had, no doubt, been anxious to get where they were going.
+Staff working on the thirty-first of December had been anxious to get where they were going.
 “Place has changed, huh?”

 Sabrina moved closer to me, placing one hand on my sore back.
 “Claude, stop it.
 I mean it.
 It’s just a burger joint.”

 “Remember those booths with the blue backs?”
 I tried to imagine them, staring past the reflection in the glass, where an unfamiliar man appeared before me.
 Graying, and much broader than when Sabrina and I had first met.
-“That beige wallpaper, too, and the friggin’ wood paneling on everything.
+“Those beige walls, too, and the friggin’ wood paneling on everything.
 You remember that?”